collet/micro-restaurant-public/README.md

 # micro-restaurant
-Microservice implementation of a restaurant management system (in Spring)
+Microservice implementation of a restaurant management system

+## Spring implementation

+in the `spring` directory.